elastic/windows-installers/README.md

 ## Building

-First, make sure you have the latest stable version of the [WiX Toolset](http://wixtoolset.org/releases/) installed.
-Then simply clone the repository and run
+Simply clone the repository and run

 ```bat
 build